International Keyboard Odyssiad® & Festival, U.S.A. thumbnail

 Single Movement Concerto Division:

-• $1,000 (Bobbie and Paul Mielke Gold Medal), plus a performance with the Fort Collins Health and Wellness Community Orchestra, Leslie Stewart conducting
+• $1,000 (Bobbie and Paul Mielke Gold Medal), plus a performance with the Fort Collins Health and Wellness Community Orchestra.

 • $500 (Silver)

-The 8-day Odyssiad® Festival includes daily masterclasses, presentations on special topics, matinee concerts, a panel discussion on the subject of “Performing as Soloist with Orchestra”, the LIVE Semifinal and Final Rounds of the Odyssiad® Solo and Concerto Competitions, and five nights of riveting evening concerts by world-renowned pianists.
+The 6-day Odyssiad® Festival includes masterclasses, presentations on special topics, two matinee concerts, a panel discussion on ”Chamber Music with Piano", the LIVE Semifinal and Final Rounds of the Odyssiad® Solo and Concerto Competitions, and five nights of riveting evening concerts by world-renowned pianists.

 For complete Solo and Concerto Division Preliminary Round Guidelines, including repertoire requirements, please select "Odyssiad® Competition Application" as the program under "Start an Application" on the left side of this page.
 If you have any questions, please contact Odyssiad® Competition Directors, Dr. Cindy Lindeen-Martin and Dr. Iris Zhang, through the Acceptd site.